maquadir/PropertyApp/README.md

                 )

 ### View
-A Recycler View displays the data read from the JSON.
+It is the UI part that represents the current state of information that is visible to the user.A Recycler View displays the data read from the JSON.
 We setup a recycler view adapter to take care of displaying the data on the view.
 - The View model observes any data change and updates the adapter.

       viewModel.properties.observe(this, Observer { properties ->